MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks.md

 <tr>
 <td>
-A kernel component (such as the cache manager) queries for file information by name without opening the file.
+A component queries for file information by name without opening the file.

 </td>
 <td>